By Eddie Mahdi on 25/10/2018 14:01

 What is the NDB Scheme?

-To summarise, the Australian NDB scheme introduces a compulsory requirement for all businesses to publically notify everyone whose personal information is directly involved in a data breach which is likely to cause them serious harm.
+To summarise, the Australian NDB scheme introduces a compulsory requirement for all businesses to publicly notify everyone whose personal information is directly involved in a data breach which is likely to cause them serious harm.
 They must also notify the Australian Information Commissioner.

 These notifications must make people aware, and also recommend what every person should do in response, to minimise their resulting risk.